The Crispy Details: Web 3.0 Through Burnt Toast Theory

 Past the Breakfast Blunder: The Intriguing Discoveries of Burnt Toast

 How about if one day you are: It’s a typical morning in a incredibly focused and hard-working New York City apartment.
-You’re eagerly expecting a perfectly toasted slice of bread when your phone pings.
+You’re eagerly anticipating a perfectly toasted slice of bread when your phone pings.
 A quick distraction later, your toast is less “golden brown” and more “campfire casualty.”
 Enter the Burnt Toast Theory.

 “Get Familiar With the singed corners and unexpected outcomes, similar to the unpredictable beauty of Web 3.0,” advises Rajiv Malhotra, a anthropologist and part-time breakfast philosopher.